NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 from the menu the ``Threshold detection`` mode, and then clicking on pixels in the image.
 The largest of the chosen pixel values will be set to the threshold for each image and printed to the screen.

+From the same menu it is possible to see or change the current threshold.

 To highlight in the images the pixels at or below the image threshold, select from the menu the ``View thresholded images`` option.
 Those pixels will show up in red.

 Related to this, if the viewer is invoked with ``--nodata-value
 <double>``, it will display pixels with values less than or equal to